+Approximate Hours

 Item Approximate Hours

 CI 0

 LI 10

-\mathbf{SW} 0
+SW 0

 SL 30

 Total 40

 Session Outcomes (SOs) Laboratory Instruction (LI) Class room Instruction (CI) Self Learning (SL) objectives for the research.
 SO2.
 Select the suitable data during the research.
 SO3.
-Assemble the data taken 1 Perform research work as per their topic by using various tools and production technology methods in particular season of crop.
+Assemble the data taken during the research for interpretation.
+SO4.
+Arrange the whole work with the interpretate data.
+SO5.
+Formulate the hypothesis according the final composition. methods in particular season of crop.
 2. Collection of data 3.
 Analysis and interpretation of data 4.
 Submission of final thesis based on the research topic 5.
-Conclusion (CI) Finding of reviews related with the topic of research.
+Conclusion Finding of reviews related with the topic of research.
 Preparation of manuscripts related to concerned topic.
+Brief of Hours suggested for the C ourse Outcome

 Course Outcomes Class Lecture (Cl) Lab Instruction (LI) Self Learning (Sl) Total hour (Cl+SW+Sl) 19MI351 Propose power point presentation tools for conducting research on selected topic of mining field and prepare for final viva.
-10 30 40 Total 0 10 30 40
+0 10 30 40 Total 0 10 30 40

 Note.
 Detailed Assessment rubric need to be prepared by the course wise teachers for above tasks.
 Teachers can also design different tasks as per requirement, for end semester assessment.
-Suggested Instructional/Implementation Strategies: